 See: The architect, A William and Edwin A Rush of Grand Rapids, Michigan designed courthouses in Fulton County and Rush County.

 Location: 110 East Meridian Street / Market Street

 Architect: RQAW Corporation

 Contractor: Calumet Construction Corporation Inc.

 Description: The building faces north and is a two story concrete structure.
-The building is located on landscaped grounds in the center of the city on the south side of the courthouse.
+The building is located on landscaped grounds in the center of Winamac on the south side of the courthouse.
 The first story is faced with cream colored stone, At the north entrance, the stone extends up to the roof peak.
 The second story is recessed.
 The roof is hipped.
 The building houses the County Superior Court of the 3rd Judicial District.

 Photos taken 2006